tenbinlabs/tenbin-contracts/README.md

 It is possible to bundle swaps as part of a multicall.
 For example, if there is insufficient USDT in the manager and a redemption order is placed requesting USDT, the following bundle can be created: `[swap(), redeem()]`.

+### Upgradeability

+The manager is a UUPS upgradeable smart contract.
+The intention of upgradeability is to support new on-chain yield structures in the future.
+In the case the design is considered stable and immutability is desired, the upgrade feature can be permanently disabled.

 # StakedAsset

 The staking contract allows accounts to stake asset tokens in exchange for a staking token.
 If the protocol is profitable, revenue can be used to mint new asset tokens and reward them to the staking pool.
 Staking allows for the creation of compounding, yield-bearing assets in the Tenbin protocol.
 The staking contract is implemented as a custom ERC4626 vault.